gabriel01913/GabrielToonShader/Manual/GTShader_Manual.md

   - Alpha Channel contains the inner lines, lines that is hand drawn by the artist.
 And yes is always in square, because Arc System use a method of square UV so inners lines and textures never breaks continuity.

 <img width = "800" src="Image/ilmAC.jpg">

+# Colors Ajust

+In this section you can ajust the output colors, by giving a color tint, change the intensity or saturation.

+In additional colors you can enable/disable two ramps colors, that is the fresnel light and the specular highlight, and, give the same ajust as the previous colors.

+# Ramp Ajust

+In this section you can just the ramp values so you can have more control over the render.

+# Other Options

+This section we have some features that i add think is useful to achieve a good anime render and give a little more control over the mesh.

+## Distortion Vertex

+This option on enabling remove the projection from the camera on this material, so the object looks like is orthographic in relation to the camera, so give a flat felling, so appears more like is hand drawn.

+## Custom UV

+This configuration on enable give you the option to change the UV index for the texture sample.
+This is useful if you gona use differents UVs for differents textures.

+# Debug Tools

+When enable the option "Debug", will can visualize some debug options that the shader provides.
+The options are:

+  - Light Ramps
+    - Main Light - Output the ramp of the directional light, only works with one directional light.
+    - Additional Light - Output the additional lights mask, as point light, spot lights, etc.
+    - Shadow Ramp - Output the lambert shadows ramps.
+    - Specular Ramp - Output the Bling-Phong ramp.
+    - Fresnel Ramp - Output the fresnel ramp.
+    - Face Shadow Mask - Output the face shadow mask.
+  - Vertex Colors - Output the vertex colors, you can choose channels individually.
+  - ILM Texture - Output the ilm channels colors, you can choose channels individually, plus the base alpha channel.

 # Shadow Mask